abhishekgarala03/SuperFoneTalk/README.md

 # SuperFoneTalk

-A simple real‑time “stranger calling” Android application built with modern Android tooling.
-Users sign in with Google (Firebase Auth), get randomly matched with another online user via Firestore, and start an call using Jitsi Meet SDK.
+A simple real‑time “stranger calling” Android application built with Modern Android Development.
+Users sign in with Google, get randomly matched with another online user via Firestore, and start an call using Jitsi Meet SDK.

 ---